SophLewDev/SophLewDev/README.md

 - I received a Subject Access Request (Data Protection) from a member of the public where they requested their personal information.
 Part of the documents requested included other people's personal data.
 - Firstly, I assessed what documents and information is relevant to the customer's request and what is their personal data.
 During my reviewing stages, I carefully examined all documents and marked any 3rd party personal information with Adobe Acrobat Reader DC.
 I reviewed the documents several times before then applying the redactions permenantly.
 - My immaculate attention to detail resulted in the customer receiving a correctly redacted document that satisfies their request while not breaching General Data Protection Regulation.
-M - During my project ‘Facebook’, I noticed that our comments were not appearing in our posts page, even though comments were rendering on the comments controller.
-After analysing the files, I noticed that the comments needed to be rendered / accessed from the posts controller, to then render on to the posts page.
-Therefore, within the function ‘find’ for posts in the controller, you have to also call the populate method to access comments, and define a path if you want to specify further.
+- During my project ‘Acebook’, I noticed that our comments were not appearing on our posts page, even though comments were being rendered on the comments controller.
+After analysing the files, I noticed that the comments needed to be rendered and accessed from the posts controller, to then be rendered on to the posts page.
+Therefore, within the function ‘find’ for posts in the posts controller, I called the populate method to access comments and defined a path to get the user's name that wrote the comment.

-### Collaborating with others

 ### Time Management
 - Delegated all complaints Natural Resources Wales received.
 Complaints and Freedom of Information / Environmental Information Regulation requests must meet the deadlines provided by the Ombudsman Services and Information Commissioner's Office.